-Construction and operation of the Facility will result in some temporary and permanent impacts to wetlands and streams that are anticipated to fall under United States Army Corps of Engineers (USACE) jurisdiction.
+Construction and operation of the Facility will result in some temporary and permanent impacts to wetlands and streams that are anticipated to fall under USACE jurisdiction.
 Under Section 404 of the CWA, the USACE has regulatory authority over any activity that involves the discharge of fill into Waters of the United States (WOTUS).
 The Applicant anticipates obtaining a USACE Section 404 Permit prior to initiating any construction activities that would result in jurisdictional impacts to WOTUS.

-In addition, in accordance with Section 401 of the CWA and the Article VIII regulations, the Applicant will comply with the water quality standards set forth in 6 NYCRR §608.9 and obtain a Water Quality Certification from ORES.
+In addition, in accordance with Section 401 of the CWA and the 94-c regulations, the Applicant will comply with the water quality standards set forth in 6 NYCRR §608.9 and obtain a Water Quality Certification from ORES.